Patrice Bart-Williams: Career

-Albums and touring

 Lions began attracting attention from major labels who were interested in the reggae, soul and folk sound of the EP.
 In 2000, Sony released Patrice's first full-length album, Ancient Spirits.
-Two years later, the soulful full-length album "How Do You Call It" was released, featuring the single, "Sunshine."
+Two years later, the album How Do You Call It was released, featuring the single, "Sunshine".
 Patrice had already begun to produce his own music.

-Patrice went on to collaborate with German reggae collective, Silly Walks, in 2003 and released the project, "Silly Walks Meets Patrice.
+Patrice went on to collaborate with German reggae collective Silly Walks in 2003 and released the project "Silly Walks Meets Patrice".
 This constant output of albums and uncategorizable catalogue became emblematic of Patrice's musical style and allowed him to attract a diverse range of fans and critics.
 He gained followings within different fan bases and began to successfully headline Europe's biggest music festivals.

 Patrice soon began fighting for independence from major labels, and assumed almost all of the production responsibilities for his albums.
 He fought to be known as an uncompromising indie artist.
 "Every album is a fun struggle with my worst enemy; which is myself.
 I'm always trying to stay true to myself and therefore I need to change constantly.
 I need to destroy my habits, patterns and comfort zones to be able to make room for something new... something real.
-This always surprises or disappoints but it never goes unnoticed."
+This always surprises or disappoints but it never goes unnoticed".
 He formed his indie label, Supow Music, in Germany.

 Patrice released his third studio album, Nile, in 2005.
-It quickly rose to top 5 chart positions in Europe, and was followed by a year long sold-out tour that was featured in his 2006 « Raw & Uncut » live DvD, filmed in one of Paris' largest venues, le Zénith de Paris.
+It quickly rose to top 5 chart positions in Europe, and was followed by a year long sold-out tour that was featured in his 2006 Raw & Uncut live DVD, filmed in one of Paris's largest venues, le Zénith de Paris.